2.4. Input and Output¶

 function evaluates what the user enters, so more complex

-data such as a vector and matrix can even be entered.
+data, such as a vector and matrix, can also be entered.

 >> vect = input('Enter a vector: ')